What led to Alberta's biggest outbreak? Cargill meat plant's hundreds of COVID-19 cases | CBC News

 Much of Cargill's staff — the plant employs roughly 2,000 workers — is made up of members of the Filipino community.
 Employees interviewed estimated around 60 to 80 per cent of the workforce is Filipino.

-Minnesota-based Cargill has a large presence in the Phillipines, investing $235 million in that country in 2018.
+Minnesota-based Cargill has a large presence in the Philippines, investing $235 million in that country in 2018.

-Joshua operated a butcher stall in a market in the Phillipines before he applied for a position in High River.
+Joshua operated a butcher stall in a market in the Philippines before he applied for a position in High River.

-"My job in the Phillipines was too easy, because I had to work in my stall.
+"My job in the Philippines was too easy, because I had to work in my stall.
 But in Cargill, it's much harder.
 Everybody's too close and standing," he said.

 That became a problem, Joshua said, when COVID-19 cases started to emerge at the facility.
 He developed a headache, fever and body pain on April 7.